Flu/avr-emulator/README.md

   - `NOP` – No operation.
   - `OR` – Perform a bitwise OR between two registers.
   - `ORI` – Perform a bitwise OR between a register and an immediate value.
+  - `POP` - Pops an element from the stack into a register.
+  - `PUSH` - Pushes an element from a register onto the stack.
   - `SBRC` – Skip if bit in register is cleared.
   - `SBRS` – Skip if bit in register is set.
   - `ST` – Store indirect to data space using an indirect address.
   - `STS` – Store direct to data space.
   - `SUB` – Subtract one register value from another.
   - `SUBI` – Subtract an immediate value from a register.

+## Roadmap
+  - Configurable memory size through command line arguments.
+  - `CALL` and `RET` instructions.
+  - Registers should be mapped to the first 32 memory locations.
+  - Fix Parser returning an error when last line of input file is an empty line or a comment.
+  - Implementing step by step emulation of instructions.
+  - Implement Parser support for lowercase instructions.
+  - Implementing `ADIW`.